 This post may contain affiliate links.
 Please read my affiliate policy for more information.

-Short and Sweet Summary: Now that you’re on your own, setting up an emergency fund is a practical way to reduce stress and alleviate the financial anxiety that comes with those not-planned-for emergencies.
-Simply cutting a few monthly expenses could help fund your emergency account and give you the peace of mind to handle any crisis that comes your way.
+Short and Sweet Summary: Now that you’re on your own, setting up an emergency fund is a practical way to reduce stress and ease the financial anxiety that comes with those not-planned-for emergencies.
+Cutting a few monthly expenses could help fund your emergency account and give you the peace of mind to handle any crisis that comes your way.

 I love you.